axibase/atsd-use-cases/research/us-international-trade/README.md

 By clicking on the below button, you can explore the trade by any country included in this dataset.
 Simply click on the drop down tabs to scroll between different countries, as well as between continents or organizations. **Note**: there are separate filters for the top and bottom graphs.
 You need to select your desired location from the
-`US Import/Export` drop down, as well from `US Trade Balance` in order to filter.
+`US Import/Export` drop down, as well from `US Trade Balance` to filter.

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/552d7a44#fullscreen)